-2. High school credentials which will satisfy requirements for admission to the

-Junior Division of Indiana University.
+2. High school credentials which will satisfy requirements for admission to the Junior Division of Indiana University.

-3. Applicants must take a dental aptitude test, which must be in possession of the Committee on Admissions in ample time to allow consideration of the results along with the applicants' other records.
-Details concerning this test may be obtained by contacting the School (see back cover) or by writing the American Dental Association, 211 East Chicago Street, Chicago, Illinois.
+3. A dental aptitude test, which each applicant must take, and which must be in possession of the Committee on Admissions in ample time to allow consideration of the results along with the applicant's other records.
+Details concerning this test may be obtained by contacting the School (see back cover) or by writing the American Dental Association, 211 East Chicago Street, Chicago, Illinois 60611.